gureuso/flask/README.md

 ```sh
 $ python manage.py runserver
 ```
-if you do not install database you can get the database connection error
+if you do not install database, you can get the database connection error.

 # Command